g1san/Agents-for-Vulnerable-Dockers-and-related-Benchmarks/README.md

-# Agents for Vulnerable Dockers and related Benchmarks
+# Agents for Vulnerable Dockers Creation & Testing
-This thesis project focuses on automating the creation of systems vulnerable to a specific CVE.
-These systems are emulated using **Docker lightweight virtualization** and all the associated files are created autonomously by an **agentic workflow** that is capable of:
+This thesis project focuses on automating the creation of systems vulnerable to a specific CVE through the use of **LLMs** and **Agentic Workflows**.
+All these systems are created using **Docker lightweight virtualization**.
+The goals of the agentic workflow are to:
-- Retrieving from the Internet a description/summary of a given CVE
+- Retrieve from the Internet a description/summary of a given CVE
 - Create, test and exploit a vulnerable system with Docker

+## Potential Use Cases
 These containers can then be used to gather real/synthetic attack data from:
 - an unsafe environment, exposing the container to real attackers
 - a safe environment, by letting another autonomous agent perform the attack

-The Docker creation process (_should_) be benchmarked in order to understand how well the agent is performing its tasks.
+# Smartdata's VDaaS Respository
+The [VDaaS repository](https://github.com/SmartData-Polito/VDaaS/tree/main) contains a series of manually created vulnerable docker systems (taken from the [Vulhub repository](https://github.com/vulhub/vulhub), an open-source collection of pre-built vulnerable docker environments for security researchers and educators) and (for some of these systems) the associated exploits.

 ## Detailed Exploit Status Table
 Table of all the exploits that have been scripted in order to work with the related CVE